drawlin22/Prework-Study-Guide/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
+To be set up for success in this coding bootcamp.
 - Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
+To gain read world experience through a vaule added study guide platform.
 - What problem does it solve?
+Allows me to practice coding and keep my study notes handy.
 - What did you learn?
+The basics of what coding entails.

 ## Installation